- #101 Ranking

 Universities are never complete.
 They develop as new challenges and opportunities occur.
-At Birmingham we innovate, we push the frontiers of understanding; we ask new research questions, we turn theory through experiment into practice because thats what great universities do.
+At Birmingham the staff innovate and push the frontiers of understanding; they ask new research questions, they turn theory through experiment into practice – because that’s what great universities do.

 An oasis amidst the bustle of Birmingham, the Universitys campus offers a wealth of facilities and services, which are open for all to use.
 Everything from museums, shops, collections of rare books, sports facilities, business support and a farmers market are available for you to access and enjoy.

 The University offers the variety of services and facilities you would expect to see in a small town.
 With the majority of these located on our central 250 acre campus, we are confident that you will be able to find what you are looking for within easy reach, whether you are in Birmingham or anywhere around the world.

 Everyone from multinational companies such as E.On and Unilever through to people wishing to browse our fine art collection and campus sculpture trail have at some point accessed facilities and services on our campus.